ga-wdi-exercises/scrabbler/readme.md

 ## Setup.

-1. Fork and clone (remmeber to clone YOUR fork).
+1. Fork and clone (remember to clone YOUR fork).
 2. Run `bundle install`.
 3. Run `rspec` to see what code answers our specs.
 You will find that to be...  not much. :)